open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

         },
         "events": [
           {
-            "eventType": "findAssistant",
+            "eventType": "getManifests",
             "to": {
               "serviceUrl" : "https://dev.buerokratt.ee/ovon/conversation"
-            },
-            "parameters" : {
-              "recommendScope" : "internal"
             }
           }
         ]
       }
     }

 ##### Figure 20.
 Use Case #1.
-A bare findAssistant event used to ask an assistant about the tasks that it can perform.
+A bare getManifests event used to ask an assistant about the tasks that it can perform.

-Figure 20 shows a findAssistant event that is used to request the manifests of all the services provided by a certain site.
+Figure 20 shows a getManifests event that is used to request the manifests of all the services provided by a certain site.
 This is characterised by the following features:

 - The _to_ object does not contain a _speakerUri_ indicating that the manifests of all agents served by this site are wanted.
 - The _recommendedScope_ parameter has the 'internal' value meaning that only services provided by the target server are wanted.